LArkema/dctransistor_website/terms-and-privacy.md

 ### WMATA Licenses
 This board is powered by data provided by WMATA's API, and I am using that data in compliance with [WMATA's Developer License Agreement / Transit Data Terms of Use](https://developer.wmata.com/license).

 The WMATA Metrorail System Map is (C) 2019 Washington Metropolitan Area Transit Authority ( (C) 2022 for map showing silver line extension and potomac yard station), and I make no claims on the original system map.
-The derived translation of the map onto programmable circuit board (PCB) with light-emitting-diode (LED) station displays is (C) Logan Arkema 2022.
+The transformation of the map onto programmable circuit board (PCB) with light-emitting-diode (LED) station displays is (C) Logan Arkema 2023.

 # Privacy Policy
 *Update 4/3/23*: Added high level description of how data is processed when a board is purchased and link to open-source order handling code.
 Modified Stripe, USPS, and Google sections to describe how each service interacts with board order information.
 Added Shippo section to describe how it is used to ship board orders.